-In honor of International Women’s Day on March 8, we sat down with our CEO Poonam Gupta to talk about women’s empowerment, female solo travel and more.
+In honor of International Women’s Day on March 8, we sat down with our COO Poonam Gupta to talk about women’s empowerment, female solo travel and more.
 Here’s what she had to tell us:

 What’s your role at Community Homestay?

 I ensure that all of the communities running homestays see the maximum benefit from the business and identify the possibilities for growth.
 I’m always watching for and measuring the social changes that we’re responsible for in the communities.

 How many communities are you working in across Nepal?